 In november 1934 over eighty years ago an advertisement in the Meccano Magazine (Shown below) announced "Boys!
 Here's good News!" the NEW Meccano, new colours, parts and manuals.
 It was a pity the ad was not in colour as the back cover, reserved for Meccano products always featured colour.
 Perhaps there were doubts about the monumental change and its impact would be less in black and white!

-It was not good news for the many boys who already owned red and green parts but as a concession it was stated in the small print, that sets and parts in the old colours could still be obtained, although the sets available in the UK were only the 000 and 00 the smallest in the range.
+It was not good news for the many boys who already owned red and green parts but as a concession it was stated in the small print, that sets and parts in the old colours could still be obtained, although the only sets available in the UK were only the 000 and 00 the smallest in the range.

 Sets exported to Australia Canada and other countries had parts in red and green and only the flexible and strip plates in the cross hatched blue.
 It is thought that the Blue and Gold colours were chosen in celebration of the Silver Jubilee of King George V the following year, this might well be the case as Frank Hornby was a great patriot.